Jed Bartlet

 Josiah Edward "Jed" Bartlet is a fictional character from the American television serial drama The West Wing created by Aaron Sorkin and portrayed by actor Martin Sheen.
-The role earned Sheen a Golden Globe Award for Best Actor – Television Series Drama in 2001, as well as two SAG Awards.
+The role earned Sheen the Golden Globe Award for Best Actor – Television Series Drama, as well as two Actor Awards for Outstanding Performance by a Male Actor in a Drama Series.

 Bartlet's tenure as a fictional Democratic President of the United States is a preeminent aspect of the series.
 His origin as a recurring character evolved due to Sheen's acting finesse; Sorkin and fellow West Wing writers shaped Bartlet's role within the show accordingly.
 The first season depicts part of Bartlet's first two years in the White House.
 The remainder of the series fleshes out the details of Bartlet's administration, including friction between his policies and those of the Republican-dominated Congress, his tribulations with multiple sclerosis, his reelection, and the campaign of his successor, Matt Santos.
 Bartlet is characterized by manifest integrity, quick witticisms, a fierce intellect, and compassionate stoicism.